bnek/bnek.github.io/_posts/2020-09-11-Authenticating-SPA-with-msal-js-2.0.markdown

   * Open `appsettings.json` and replace the values for `TenantId`, `ClientId` and `Domain` with valid values from your Azure AD app registration.
   * Finally, we add the `[Authorize]` attribute to the weather forecast endpoint.
   * Now the `fetch('/weatherforecast')` call will result in a 401 (Unauthorized) response due to a missing valid JWT.
-* Finally, we add the package `@azure/msal-browser` to our client code and acquire an access token from Azure AD that we then use to call the API.
-Here is the [link to the commit](https://github.com/bnek/examples/commit/7492989c0241789285e9d041ab3e37c0a8e8116f).
+* **[Commit 4](https://github.com/bnek/examples/commit/7492989c0241789285e9d041ab3e37c0a8e8116f)**: Finally, we add the package `@azure/msal-browser` to our client code and acquire an access token from Azure AD that we then use to call the API.
   * Install msal-browser by typing `npm install --save @azure/msal-browser`
   * The call to `myMSALObj.loginRedirect(loginRequest)` will request an authorisation code (`response_type: code`) which then will be used to request an access token.
   * We then use that access token to call the API: